ratify-project/ratify-web/docs/reference/performance.md

 #### Distributed caching (Orange)

 This test was unfortunately inconclusive at this point.
 The original goal for this test was to measure if distributed caching results in less registry throttling.
 From the data, we can see that at smaller scales and for larger regions, both distributed caching and single instance caching performed well.
 For the XS region of ACR, the distributed caching resulted in many request timeout issues exceeding the 429 count.
 This result is not expected and likely a symptom of some underlying issue.
-More investigation required.
+Investigation tracked [here](https://github.com/deislabs/ratify/issues/1117).

 ### Caveats

 - The testing pipeline scrapes real time CPU/Memory metrics AFTER the workload has completed.
 Peak CPU/Memory usage is likely higher
 - The original testing plan included a maximum of 20k pod workloads to test.
 This test has been excluded from the current test due to performance bottlenecks with the ClusterLoaderV2 tool.
 Investigation is required.
 - As already noted above, the distributed caching at largest scale (10k pods) in the smallest region yielded anomalous results.
-Investigation is required.
+Investigation tracked [here](https://github.com/deislabs/ratify/issues/1117)

 ## Azure Dev Ops Pipeline Implementation
 ### Prerequisites (needs to be done once per subscription)